mailgun/documentation/source/user_manual.rst

  Example.com Team

 .. note:: The value of the "X-Mailgun-Recipient-Variables" header should be valid JSON string,
           otherwise Mailgun won't be able to parse it.
-If your X-Mailgun-Variables header exceeds 998 characters, you should use `folding <https://tools.ietf.org/html/rfc2822#page-11>`_ to spread the variables over multiple lines.
+If your "X-Mailgun-Recipient-Variables" header exceeds 998 characters, you should use `folding <https://tools.ietf.org/html/rfc2822#page-11>`_ to spread the variables over multiple lines.